open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 time they [emit a LogRecord](#emit-a-logrecord) to ensure they have the most up-to-date response.

-Note: Adding a parameter is a breaking change.
-This was decided with arguments as follows:

-* Allowing expandable set of parameters would decrase the ergonmics in some languages.
-* This operation is optimized for performance, so minimal set of parameters is also desired.

 ## Optional and required parameters

 The operations defined include various parameters, some of which are marked